surma/surma.dev/content/things/compile-js.md

 ```

 So I managed to run some fairly complex JavaScript in Wasm without writing a
-whole engine, and ended up with a mere 86KiB.
-That’s pretty cool.
+whole engine, and ended up with a mere 86KiB (~30KiB brotli’d).
+That’s pretty
+cool.

 > **ES20-ohmygodwhathaveyoudone:** Please don’t get too excited.
 This
 transpiler supports a miniscule subset of JavaScript and is in no way compliant